Hamdan85/cryptoruby/README.md

 You see... data can be anything.
 You can store strings, jsons, arrays, even base64 files.

-Then, after adding blocks, you'll need to check if your block is still valid right?
+Then, after adding blocks, you'll need to check if your chain is still valid right?
 ````ruby
 blockchain.is_valid? # returns true or false
 ````
-Try change something in the blocks and validating again... this works man... for real!
+Try changing something in the blocks and validating again... this works man... for real!

-Ah... almost forgot... you can set the blockchain difficult too...
+Ah... almost forgot... you can set yours blockchain's difficult too...
 To do so, all you need to do is to change (or instantiate from the beginning) the difficult parameter
 ````ruby
 blockchain = Cryptoruby::Blockchain.new(3)